Swansong (pronounced swon-sawng)

 Some assembly required.

 The provenance is solid if not illustrious.
 It was raced by a one-time Scuderia Ferrari team driver and its many appearances includes starts in the Mille Miglia, Targa Florio, and Imola Grand Prix.
 Although the original engine is long gone, the sale included a comparable 3.0-liter Tipo 119 Lampredi four while the transmission is original and thus “matching numbers”.
-Belying the Italian corporations' (usually undeserved) reputation for chaotic record keeping, the supplied documentation was an impressive wad, including the precious factory build sheets and homologation papers.
+Belying the (usually undeserved reputation) Italian corporations have for chaotic record keeping, the supplied documentation was an impressive wad, including the precious factory build sheets and homologation papers.
 In the hands of experts, such a thing can be restored although without the original engine, it hard to predict if it will realise the same value as the US$4.15 million a similar Mondial (Chassis number 0448 MD and all "matching numbers") in restored condition achieved in 2019.

 In